NikRadi/pong-clone/README.md

 # pong-win32
-Simple pong game using only the win32 API.
+Simple pong game to learn the Win32 API.